maddisondavid/ngTestHarness/api.md

 **Params**

-- scope `object` - An object to be tested for Angular scope identifiers.
+- scope `Object` - An object to be tested for Angular scope identifiers.

 **Returns**: `boolean` - Whether or not the scope is valid.
 <a name="addToRootScope"></a>